cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

 - **[Lilan: A linear latent network approach for real-time solutions of stiff, nonlinear, ordinary differential equations](Will be updated soon)**

-   Jax implementation of the Lilan approach led by Cole Nockolds.
+   Jax implementation of the Lilan approach written by Cole Nockolds, UT Austin.

 ## Interesting reads!